sambowyer/Compass/README.md

 # Compass First Year Work

-Work undertaken during the taught first year of Bristol's Compass CDT.
+Work undertaken during the first year of my PhD at the Universtiy of Bristol's Compass CDT for Computational Statistics and Data Science.